Where do I find this?

 premiumView.setRequiresAccess()

-// Gate behind a specific group
+// Gate behind a specific product ID

-analyticsView.setRequiresAccess(group: "premium")
+analyticsView.setRequiresAccess(group: "premium_monthly")

 }